1. Who should apply to the program?

 The program is intended for senior executives of major microfinance institutions, industry-related policymakers, investors, and leaders of financial institutions.
 Selective enrollment of the most qualified and diverse group from the pool of candidates enhances the learning experience for participants and the takeaway value for their supporting organizations.
 Participants will represent a large variety of cultural and geographic backgrounds.
 If you are concerned about your fit for the program, please contact us at email@example.com.

 2. How long will it take to learn whether I’ve been accepted into the program?

-The deadline to submit a program application is January 11, 2019.
-Applicants are typically informed whether they’ve been accepted by February 2019.
+The deadline to submit an application is January 21, 2020.
+Applicants are typically informed whether they’ve been accepted in February 2020.
 If you are concerned about the time it takes to obtain a visa, please contact us at firstname.lastname@example.org.

 3. Are there scholarships available to pay for the full cost of the program?

 The Citi Foundation provides a limited number of partial scholarships to participants who otherwise cannot attend because of the cost.
 Please note that we are unable to offer scholarships to all applicants who apply.
 If you would like to apply for a scholarship, please indicate so in the application.